sloweyyy/Leetcode/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, you can reach out to the repository owner, SloWey, via email at truonglevinhphuc2006@gmail.com.
+If you have any questions, suggestions, or feedback, feel free to reach out to me via email at truonglevinhphuc2006@gmail.com.